CRISPR - an exciting gene therapy journey is on the way and it is fine. Interview: Kevin Holden (Synthego)

 We work on building these platforms for doing genome engineering and in high throughput at scale.
-And one of the things we've really focused on is generating large data sets that can help inform us and make help us make good decisions about how we approach different genome editing projects.
+And one of the things we've really focused on is generating large data sets that can help inform us and help us make good decisions about how we approach different genome editing projects.

 Sometimes it can be trivial to do genome editing, but it can also be very challenging.
 And if you take the time to generate large sets of data it can inform you on the most efficient ways to optimize CRISPR in any given cell line or basically to do any kind of gene edit You want.

 - One of the issues being discussed around CRISPR research is standards and best practices with labs each doing it their way with their own little tricks?

 Yes, that's exactly right.
 Something that's really lacking in the scientific community is the implementation of standards like that you see in the engineering world.

 Part of this all leads to the fact that quite often people publish methods that other groups can't reproduce and actually hinders science and it prevents progress.
 If we can all agree on a set of standards for how we do something like genome editing for example and have best practices, I think it's going to help move the field forward much faster.

 We are involved in this genome editing consortium to identify standards for the research community [The National Institute of Standards and Technology Genome Editing Consortium, -red.] and it's definitely a goal of Synthego leading all the way back to our founders who have an engineering background.

 Kevin Holden the head of science at Synthego corporation based in Silicon Valley, California.
 He works with engineers and biologists to integrate CRISPR workflows into next-generation automation-based solutions to enable all researchers to access gene editing tools.

 In this interview he talks about automation and large data-sets as a way to best practices, and that we are at the beginning of an exciting CRISPR medicine journey, though he thinks the biggest impact will be elsewhere.